rclone/rclone/docs/content/rc.md

 starting with dir will forget that dir, eg

     rclone rc vfs/forget file=hello file2=goodbye dir=home/junk

+### vfs/poll-interval: Get the status or update the value of the poll-interval option.

+Without any parameter given this returns the current status of the poll-interval setting.

+When the interval=duration parameter is set, the poll-interval value is updated and the polling function is notified.
+Setting interval=0 disables poll-interval.

+    rclone rc vfs/poll-interval interval=5m

+The timeout=duration parameter can be used to specify a time to wait for the current poll function to apply the new value.
+If timeout is less or equal 0, which is the default, wait indefinitely.

+The new poll-interval value will only be active when the timeout is not reached.

+If poll-interval is updated or disabled temporarily, some changes might not get picked up by the polling function, depending on the used remote.

 ### vfs/refresh: Refresh the directory cache.